 We had such a great time in South Africa with kids and that’s why I wanted to share our experience with you!
 There are many more places to visit and family-friendly activities in the area which we didn’t get the chance to do during this trip.

 Here are a few other ideas of what to see and do in Cape Town Peninsula and on the Garden Route with kids: an ostrich farm in Oudtshoorn, Addo Elephant Park near Port Elizabeth, walking with cheetahs at Tenikwa Rehabilitation Centre, old shipwrecks on Cape Peninsula, hiking in Robberg Nature Reserve, do water sports, or simply spend a relaxing day on the beach… You can spend a week in this area, but you can easily fill a month if you want to.

 If you haven’t been to South Africa yet, then the province of Western Cape is a good place to start.

 Where to stay in Cape Town with kids

-The best place to stay for Cape Peninsula is of course the Cape Town itself.
+The best place to stay for visiting the Cape Peninsula is of course the Cape Town itself.
 Here is the list of my hand-picked Cape Town accommodation for families.